cogdog/tru-collector/README.md

 * [Online Ecosystem Maps](http://a202dmll.coventry.domains/maps/) a gallery of maps created by students enrolled in the A202DMLL Module (Develop your Online Presence & Own your Web Domain) at Coventry University.
 * [Online Worlds](http://coventry.domains/online-worlds/) another Coventry activity for collecting images of how people see their online worlds.
 * [OWLTEH Catalogue](http://catalogue.owlteh.org/) Open Web For Learning & Teaching Expertise Hub -- a Catalogue of the Open Web: applications, platforms, techologies, or concepts
-* [PlayBox - CreativeCulture Compendium of Games for Playful Learning](https://playbox.mycapsule.my/) "Open space that acts as a resource centre for sharing creative and innovative artefacts used for gamification in STEAM subjects"
 * [Learning on/with the Open Web Participants](https://conf.owlteh.org/participants/)
 * [Learning on/with the Open Web Conference Photos](https://www.conf.owlteh.org/photos/)
 * [The Legend of Extend](https://play.learningnuggets.ca/cms) Terry Greene's card collection